Video display controller: Modern solutions

 With the advancements made in semiconductor device fabrication, more and more functionality is implemented as integrated circuits, often licensable as semiconductor intellectual property core (SIP core).
 Display controller System In Package (SiP) blocks can be found on the die of GPUs, APUs and SoCs.

 They support a variety of interfaces: VGA, DVI, HDMI, DisplayPort, VHDCI, DMS-59 and more.
-The PHY includes LVDS, TMDS and Flat Panel Display Link, OpenLDI and CML.
+The PHY includes LVDS, Embedded DisplayPort, TMDS and Flat Panel Display Link, OpenLDI and CML.
+A modern computer monitor may has built-in LCD controller or OLED controller.

-For example, a VGA-signal, which is created by GPU is being transported over a VGA-cable to the display controller.
+For example, a VGA-signal, which is created by GPU is being transported over a VGA-cable to the monitor built-in controller.
 Both ends of the cable end in a VGA connector.
 Laptops and other mobile computers use different interfaces between the display controller and the display.
 A display controller usually supports multiple computer display standards.

 KMS driver is an example of a device driver for display controllers and AMD Eyefinity is a special brand of display controller with multi-monitor support.

 RandR (resize and rotate) is a method to configure screen resolution and refresh rate on each individual outputs separately and at the same time configure the settings of the windowing system accordingly.

 An example for this dichotomy is offered by ARM Holdings: they offer SIP core for 3D rendering acceleration and for display controller independently.
 The former has marketing names such as Mali-200 or Mali-T880 while the latter is available as Mali-DP500, Mali-DP550 and Mali-DP650.